monero-project/monero-gui/README.md

 ## Compiling the Monero GUI from source

+*Note*: Qt 5.9.7 is the minimum version required to build the GUI.

 ### On Linux:

 (Tested on Ubuntu 17.10 x64, Ubuntu 18.04 x64 and Gentoo x64)